ilRenato/Qoolchain/README.md

 Qoolchain is a QUBO preprocessing toolchain designed to reduce problem size and improve the performance of optimization solvers.
 It is compatible with any QUBO-compliant solver and, in particular, it is optimized for the **Grover Adaptive Search** (**GAS**) hybrid quantum-classical algorithm.
 The toolchain is implemented in C++ and compiled into a Python extension module using **Cython**.
 The repository also contains a collection of tests and benchmarks to validate and compare its performance with state-of-the-art implementations.

-The contents of this repository, along with the Qoolchain objectives and results are provided in the following paper.
+The contents of this repository, along with the Qoolchain objectives and results are described in the following paper.
 Please cite this paper if you use this repository and find it helpful.

 **Qoolchain: A QUBO Preprocessing Toolchain for Enhancing Quantum Optimization**
 Authors: Giacomo Orlandi, Deborah Volpe, Mariagrazia Graziano, Giovanna Turvani